Malangen Municipality

 Malangen (Málatvuotna or Malankivuono) is a former municipality in Troms county in Norway.
 The 372 km2 municipality existed from 1871 until its dissolution in 1964.
-The old municipality surrounded the Malangen fjord and today that area is divided between the municipalities of Balsfjord, Lenvik, Tromsø, and Målselv.
+The old municipality surrounded the Malangen fjord and today that area is divided between several municipalities: Balsfjord, Lenvik, Tromsø, and Målselv.
 The administrative centre was the village of Mortenhals where the main church for the municipality, Malangen Church, is located.

+Prior to its dissolution in 1964, the 372.2 km2 municipality was the 244th largest by area out of the 689 municipalities in Norway.
+Malangen Municipality was the 421st most populous municipality in Norway with a population of about 2,090.
+The municipality's population density was 5.6 PD/km2 and its population had decreased by 7.2% over the previous 10-year period.